Organiser Terms and Conditions

 These Terms will apply to any contract between us for the provision of Services to you (Contract).
 Please read these Terms carefully and make sure that you understand them, before using the Services.
 Please note that by using the Services, you agree to be bound by these Terms and the other documents expressly referred to in it.

-We amend these Terms from time to time Any changes to these Terms will be either notified to you 30 days in advance or published on the Organiser’s Forum Announcements.
+We amend these Terms from time to time.
+Any material changes to these Terms will be either notified to you 30 days in advance.
 Every time you wish to use the Services, please check these Terms to ensure you understand the terms which will apply at that time.

 These Terms, and any Contract between us, are only in the English language.